|How To Get a Job in Australia

 - Don't expect a job at the same level or higher than you had overseas.
 You may lack Australian local knowledge and may need to take a step back in order to advance later.
 Wait one year.

 - Don't expect the same salary or more than you had overseas.
-The cost of living and income tax rates are lower in Australia than many other western developed nations, so look at your NET INCOME not the gross amount
+The cost of living and income tax rates are lower in Australia than some other western developed nations, so look at your NET INCOME not the gross amount

 - Don't expect a job offer in the first week.
 On average, it can take local resident Australians 1 – 8 weeks or longer to find a new job.